amidos2006/ETPKLDiv/README.md

 Create a new folder with the name of the language or interface.
 Add your code inside and make sure that there is an `ETPKLDiv` class that can be created and have the same functions provided in [Common API section](https://github.com/amidos2006/ETPKLDiv/blob/master/README.md#common-api-interface).
 In the end add a `README.md` file to explain how to use it in that language with a small example.

 ### A new Demo
 Create a folder for the Demo.
-The name has to be the engine/languages name followed by " - Demo" similar to the "HTML - Demo".
+The name has to be the engine/languages name followed by "Demo" similar to the "HTMLDemo".
 Get the latest build of the language needed from the corresponding language folder.
 Write your demo and make sure it is working fine.
 Make a pull request to the main repo.

 ### Bugs and Pull Requests
 Bug reports and pull requests are welcome on GitHub at https://github.com/amidos2006/etpkldiv.